realworldocaml/book/book/concurrent-programming/README.md

 ## Working with System Threads

 Although we haven't worked with them yet, OCaml does have built-in support for true system threads, i.e., kernel-level threads whose interleaving is controlled by the operating system.
-We discussed in the beginning of the chapter why Async is generally a better choice than system threads, but even if you mostly use Async, OCaml's system threads are sometimes necessary, and it's worth understanding them. [parallelism]{.idx}[kernel-level threads]{.idx}[threads/kernel-level threads]{.idx}[system threads]{.idx}[Async library/system threads and]{.idx}
+We discussed in the beginning of the chapter the advantages of Async's cooperative threading model over system threads, but even if you mostly use Async, OCaml's system threads are sometimes necessary, and it's worth understanding them. [parallelism]{.idx}[kernel-level threads]{.idx}[threads/kernel-level threads]{.idx}[system threads]{.idx}[Async library/system threads and]{.idx}
+[system threads]{.idx}

 The most surprising aspect of OCaml's system threads is that they don't afford you any access to physical parallelism.
 That's because OCaml's runtime has a single runtime lock that at most one thread can be holding at a time.

 Given that threads don't provide physical parallelism, why are they useful at all?